envomp/2019-Logical-Programming/ex05_pies/pies.md

     You have to return a string following this format (without curly brackets):
     'The winner of the "Pie Eating Competition" is {name} with {result} pies eaten.'

-    :param results: is the filtered results dictionary.
+    :param results: is the filtered and sorted results dictionary.
     :return: a correct winner announcement.
     """
     pass